MAIF/shapash/CONTRIBUTING.md

 git clone https://github.com/YOUR_GITHUB_PROFILE/shapash.git
 ```

-## Make that your repository is up to date
+## Make sure that your repository is up to date

 To insure that your local forked repository is synced, you have to update your repo with the master branch of Shapash (MAIF).
 So, go to your repository and as follow :